NetApp (NTAP)

 NetApp Net Cash Position

-NetApp is a profitable, well-capitalized company with $2.26 billion of cash and $1.99 billion of debt on its balance sheet.
-This $267 million net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+NetApp is a profitable, well-capitalized company with $3.85 billion of cash and $3.24 billion of debt on its balance sheet.
+This $611 million net cash position is 3% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

 11. Is Now The Time To Buy NetApp?

 NetApp isn’t a terrible business, but it doesn’t pass our quality test.
-For starters, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
-And while NetApp’s powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, its flat billings disappointed.
+For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while NetApp’s powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, its billings growth has disappointed.

-NetApp’s P/E ratio based on the next 12 months is 12.9x.
-Beauty is in the eye of the beholder, but our analysis shows the upside isn’t great compared to the potential downside.
+NetApp’s P/E ratio based on the next 12 months is 13.4x.
+Investors with a higher risk tolerance might like the company, but we don’t really see a big opportunity at the moment.
 We're pretty confident there are superior stocks to buy right now.